satellite-image-deep-learning/techniques/README.md

 * [sahi](https://github.com/obss/sahi) -> A vision library for performing sliced inference on large images/small objects.
 Read the [arxiv paper](https://arxiv.org/abs/2202.06934) and article [A practical guide to using Slicing-Aided Hyper Inference for analyzing satellite images](https://blog.ml6.eu/how-to-detect-small-objects-in-very-large-images-70234bab0f98)
 * [terragpu](https://github.com/nasa-cisto-ai/terragpu) -> Python library to process and classify remote sensing imagery by means of GPUs and AI/ML
 * [EOTorchLoader](https://github.com/ndavid/EOTorchLoader) -> Pytorch dataloader and pytorch lightning datamodule for Earth Observation imagery

+## Model tracking, versioning, specification & compilation
+* [dvc](https://dvc.org/) -> a git extension to keep track of changes in data, source code, and ML models together
+* [Weights and Biases](https://wandb.ai/) -> keep track of your ML projects.
+Log hyperparameters and output metrics from your runs, then visualize and compare results and quickly share findings with your colleagues
+* [geo-ml-model-catalog](https://github.com/radiantearth/geo-ml-model-catalog) -> provides a common metadata definition for ML models that operate on geospatial data
+* [hummingbird](https://github.com/microsoft/hummingbird) ->  a library for compiling trained traditional ML models into tensor computations, e.g. scikit learn model to pytorch for fast inference on a GPU
+* [deepchecks](https://github.com/deepchecks/deepchecks) -> Deepchecks is a Python package for comprehensively validating your machine learning models and data with minimal effort

 ## Graphing and visualisation
 * [hvplot](https://hvplot.holoviz.org/) -> A high-level plotting API for the PyData ecosystem built on HoloViews.
 Allows overlaying data on map tiles, see [Exploring USGS Terrain Data in COG format using hvPlot](https://discourse.holoviz.org/t/exploring-usgs-terrain-data-in-cog-format-using-hvplot/1727)